 You are not responsible for finding a forever home for your child.
 We have an extensive waiting list of families who have completed mandatory home studies, background checks, and rigorous interviews.

-When you are ready to be matched with an adoptive family for your child, FAC will develop a birth family summary with the background history of your pregnancy.
+When you are ready to be matched with an adoptive family for your child, we will develop a birth family summary with the background history of your pregnancy.
+This is one way we help women understand how adoption works for birth mothers.

 Within the process, you will be asked to communicate with the agency regarding your history including medical conditions, criminal history, and any substance abuse.

-FAC will provide supportive services to help your family including housing and employment opportunities.
-Within the program, FAC will help you sign up for pregnancy Medicaid, WIC, prenatal care, and other treatment programs.
+Florida Adoption Center will provide supportive services to help your family including housing and employment opportunities.
+Within the program, we will help you sign up for pregnancy Medicaid, WIC, prenatal care, and other treatment programs.
 We also can assist with arranging social security, vocational rehabilitation, or placement in shelters.

 How Will The Hospital Stay Work?